nickknyc/seniorproject_sp20_katsivelos/end_of_semester_presentation.md

 May TBD, Time TBD, 370 Jay Rm TBD (Attendance is MANDATORY for the entire # hours!)

-Use the project plan guidelines as a guide for content.
+* Use the project plan as a guide for content.
+Use the [pecha kucha](pecha_kucha.md) format.
 Your public presentation should showcase your completed senior project–gold version.
+* Export your presentation as a pdf and post in your project documentation folder for your [end of semester deliverables](end_of_semester_presentation.md).

      Each presentation will consist of
      * 7 minutes of presentation and